 There are some features missing from the Community Edition but if you require more you can buy a license to unlock all the features.

-IntelliJ Idea Community Edition is is released under a Apache 2 License.
+IntelliJ Idea Community Edition is is released under the Apache 2 License.

 It also comes with ProGuard and app-signing capabilities and also features Built-in support for Google Cloud Platform and projects can be configured to use Java Development Kit (JDK) 6 or JDK 7.